RobertAndion/Discord_Music_Bot/README.txt

 The welcome functions can be removed by deleting line 30 in bot.py and deleting welcome.py.
 'client.load_extension('welcome')' This is the command that loads in the Cog.

+**NEW**

+Also you must delete line 8 and 9 from bot.py to remove discord intents if you do not want to use welcome functions.

 Robert A -USF Computer Science

 Todo/Possible adds in the future:
 Add a timer to the pause command.
+Add the option to customize the message and role given through discord commands.